-The followingexpression :shown in the code is a block that, in this case, evaluates to 4, and then gets bound to y as part of the let statement.

-is a block that, in this case, evaluates to 4, and then gets bound to y as part of the let statement.

-}

-x + 1

-let x = 3;

-{

-Note that the line containing x + 1 does not have a semicolon at the end, unlike most of the lines we’ve seen up until now. expressions do not. while This is the most important distinction between expressions and statements to remember: statements end in semicolons, whereas If you add a semicolon to the end of an expression, that will turn it into a statement, which will then not return a value.
-Keep this in mind as we explore function return values and expressions.
+The expression  is a block that, in this case, evaluates to 4.
+That value gets bound to y as part of the let statement .
+Note the line without a semicolon at the end , unlike most of the lines you’ve seen so far.
+Expressions do not include ending semicolons.
+If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.
+Keep this in mind as you explore function return values and expressions next.

 Functions with Return Values

-Functions can return values back to the code that calls them.
-YouWe don’t name return values, but youwe do declare their type, after an arrow (->).
-In Rust, the “return value of the function” is synonymous with the “value of the final expression in the block of the body of a function.”
+Functions can return values to the code that calls them.
+We don’t name return values, but we do declare their type after an arrow (->).
+In Rust, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.
 Here’s an example of a function that returns a value:

 Filename: src/main.rs